thebtf/google-docs-mcp/README.md

-# Ultimate Google Docs & Drive MCP Server
+# Ultimate Google Docs, Sheets & Drive MCP Server

 ![Demo Animation](assets/google.docs.mcp.1.gif)

-Connect Claude Desktop (or other MCP clients) to your Google Docs and Google Drive!
+Connect Claude Desktop (or other MCP clients) to your Google Docs, Google Sheets, and Google Drive!

 > 🔥 **Check out [15 powerful tasks](SAMPLE_TASKS.md) you can accomplish with this enhanced server!**
 > 📁 **NEW:** Complete Google Drive file management capabilities!
+> 📊 **NEW:** Full Google Sheets support for reading, writing, and managing spreadsheets!

-This comprehensive server uses the Model Context Protocol (MCP) and the `fastmcp` library to provide tools for reading, writing, formatting, structuring Google Documents, and managing your entire Google Drive.
-It acts as a powerful bridge, allowing AI assistants like Claude to interact with your documents and files programmatically with advanced capabilities.
+This comprehensive server uses the Model Context Protocol (MCP) and the `fastmcp` library to provide tools for reading, writing, formatting, structuring Google Documents and Spreadsheets, and managing your entire Google Drive.
+It acts as a powerful bridge, allowing AI assistants like Claude to interact with your documents, spreadsheets, and files programmatically with advanced capabilities.

 **Features:**